Evald Tipner: Football international career

 Evald Tipner was first called up to Estonia national football team for the 1924 Summer Olympics in Paris, where he was the reserve goalkeeper behind August Lass.
 He made his debut after Estonia had been knocked out of the Olympics and faced Ireland in a friendly match on 3 June 1924 in Colombes.
 In total, Tipner made 66 appearances for the national team and was Estonia's most capped player during the country's first period of independence.
 He also won the Baltic Cup three times - in 1929, 1931 and 1938.

-Some sources report him as the first goalscorer in the history of World Cup preliminary competition, having scored what would be an own goal for Sweden against Estonia 7 minutes into the game, on 11 June 1933, in Stockholm.
-Some other sources consider this was not an own goal, and that it was actually scored by Swedish captain Knut Kroon.

 Bandy career

 Tipner played 7 games and scored 9 goals for the national team during 1927–1934.

 Ice hockey career

 In 1924 he played one game for the national ice hockey team.

 Legacy

 In 2012, the Estonian Football Association named the Estonian Cup after him and the competition has since then unofficially carried the name Evald Tipneri karikas (Evald Tipner's Cup).